dayofai/dayof/context/frontend/product-panel/product-panel-spec-DR-0.4.md

 # Product Panel Contract v0.4

+> Deprecated and non‑authoritative.
+Refer to `context/frontend/product-panel/product-panel-spec-0.4.md` for the normative contract.
+This document is explanatory only and MUST NOT override the spec.

 ## Context and Guiding Principles

 **A.** _Multi-axis state model:_ Each product’s status is broken down into independent axes (Temporal, Supply, Gating, Demand, etc.) rather than a single aggregate state.
 This lets the server explicitly signal **why** a ticket is or isn’t available at any moment.
 The client simply reflects these states, showing clear reasons (e.g. “Sold out”, “Requires code”) provided by the server instead of deducing logic.